epfl-ada/ada-2020-project-milestone-p3-p3_wara9i/README.md

 ## Workload partition :

+- **AHMED** :
-AHMED :	- Load, clean and create graph for Reddit dataset
+	- Load, clean and create graph for Reddit dataset
 	- Try several methods to deal with multiple edges (between same two nodes)
 	- Analysing Reddit dataset, interactions between subreddits, Friendships and conflicts.
 	- Trying to transform original data of individuals (Epinions, Wikipedia ans slashdot) to communities (failed to do so, we dropped this part)

+- **GHASSEN**:
-Ghassen:- replication of figure 2 from the paper, applying it to reddit
+	- replication of figure 2 from the paper, applying it to reddit
 	- Visualisations of wikipedia and reddit graphs in Time (DEMO)
 	- Visualisation of nodes from the graph (PICKER)
+	-

+- **SALIM**:
-Analysis of Balance Status theory: Comparing results from the paper with the ones of Reddit dataset.
-Zrouga
+	- Analysis of Balance Status theory: Comparing results from the paper with the ones of Reddit dataset.

-Preparing text for datastory, important information and conclusions (zrouga) Prepare images of results (zrouga)
+	- Writing text for datastory, important information and conclusions

- AHMED
+	- Prepare images of results
+	-

 ## SOURCES :